Musée du Louvre

 Also of note are the gilded-to-the-max Napoleon III Apartments (1st floor, Richelieu), Dutch masters Vermeer (Room 38, 2nd floor, Richelieu) and Rembrandt (Room 31, 2nd floor, Richelieu), and 18th- and 19th-century French painting collection (2nd floor, Sully), which features iconic works like Ingres’ The Turkish Bath (off Room 60).

 The main entrance is through the 21m-high Grande Pyramide , a glass pyramid designed by the Chinese-born American architect IM Pei.
 If you don't have the Museum Pass (which gives you priority), you can avoid the longest queues (for security) outside the pyramid by entering the Louvre complex via the underground shopping centre Carrousel du Louvre .
-You'll need to queue up again to buy your ticket once inside.
-Do note that a new online ticketing system was being implemented as this book went to press.
+You'll need to queue up again to buy your ticket once inside; buying tickets and renting an audioguide online will save you time.

 Tickets are valid for the whole day, so you can come and go as you please.
 The centrepiece of the Carrousel du Louvre is the glass Pyramide Inversée, also by Pei.